Photo Ark is organized and traveled by the National Geographic Society

 The National Geographic Society is a leading nonprofit that invests in bold people and transformative ideas in the fields of exploration, scientific research, storytelling and education.
 It supports educators to ensure that the next generation is armed with geographic knowledge and global understanding.
 It aspires to create a community of change, advancing key insights about our planet and probing some of the most pressing scientific questions of our time.
 Its goal is measurable impact: furthering exploration and educating people around the world to inspire solutions for the greater good.

-Image: An endangered baby Bornean orangutan, Pongo pygmaeus, named Aurora, with her adoptive mother, Cheyenne, a Bornean/Sumatran cross, Pongo pygmaeus x abelii, at the Houston Zoo. © Photo by Joel Sartore/National Geographic Photo Ark.
+Landing Page Image: An endangered baby Bornean orangutan, Pongo pygmaeus, named Aurora, with her adoptive mother, Cheyenne, a Bornean/Sumatran cross, Pongo pygmaeus x abelii, at the Houston Zoo. © Photo by Joel Sartore/National Geographic Photo Ark.